 Q - What is the Final Polish?

-A - To avoid confusion, BFF Editing has chosen to refer to the post editing, fine-tooth-comb read-through of a manuscript as a “final polish” rather than a “proofread.”
+A - To be precise and avoid confusion, I refer to the post editing, fine-tooth-comb reading of a manuscript as a “final polish” rather than a “proofread.”

 It includes: